sinai-dev/OSLDocs/API/SL_EffectCondition.md

 `HeightThreshold` (float)
 * The height requirement.
 Don't know if relative or just based on "sea level".

+## SL_InTownOrCityCondition
+Checks if the character is in a town or city, contains no extra fields.

 ## SL_ImbueEffectCondition
 Checks if the caster has an imbue.